School of Psychology

 PhD, York University, Toronto, Canada

-1998-2000: Intern Researcher at Advanced Telecommunications Research Laboratories, Kyoto Japan.
+1998-2000: Researcher at Advanced Telecommunications Research Laboratories, Kyoto Japan.

 2002-2005: Vice Chancellor's Post Doctoral Research Fellow, School of Psychology, The University of New South Wales.